This annual list of the best hot dog franchises was revised and updated on February 24, 2021.

 Dog Haus is bringing the “better burger” movement to hot dogs in a more upscale, trendy approach to hot dogs that includes craft beer and craft cocktails created by celebrity mixologists.
 The chain’s all-beef dogs and handcrafted sausages are all nitrate-free and are served up on King’s Hawaiian rolls.
 There are eight creatively-named signature haus dogs, eight signature haus sausages, seven signature haus burgers, a haus chicken sandwich (the Bad Mutha Clucka), several plant-based options (Impossible Burger and Beyond Sausage brands), sliders, sides, and ice cream desserts.

-Founded by a trio of friends (Hagop Giragossian, Quasim Riaz, and André Vener) in Pasadena, California in 2010 and franchising since 2013, the number of locations currently stands at 33, all of which are in the US and two of which are company-owned.
+Founded by a trio of friends (Hagop Giragossian, Quasim Riaz, and André Vener) in Pasadena, California in 2010 and franchising since 2013, the number of locations currently stands at 35, of which one is company-owned and all are located in the US.

 An Important Note About Our Methodology